sertansenturk/tdd_demo/README.md

 To configure the CI, we need to add a file to the repo, called [.travis.yml](.travis.yml).
 If you inspect the file, you will realize that we reuse the [tox.ini](tox.ini) configuration, where we had already automated the checks for *code styling, unit tests, linting, local setup* and *Docker build*.

-Whenever there is a change in the git repo such as a push to *remote*, a new *pull request* (PR) or a branch merge, Travis CI is run automatically.
+Whenever there is a change in the git repo such as a push to *remote*, a new *pull request* or a branch merge, Travis CI is run automatically.
 You can inspect the runs [in real-time](https://travis-ci.com/sertansenturk/tdd_demo).
 Moreover, you may configure Travis CI to send an e-mail and/or Slack notification, if something goes wrong.

 In Github, Travis CI (and *codecov*) reports are conveniently attached to the PRs.
 You may also configure the repo such that these checks have to be passed for merging, and hence mitigate the risk to distribute defective code.